GSA/digitalgov.gov/content/news/2023/10/2023-10-11-5-things-we-learned-from-our-scams-wizard-usability-test.md

 source: usagov
 date: 2023-10-04 10:57:00 -0500
 title: 5 things we learned from our scams wizard usability test
-deck: USAGov’s usability (UX) team developed a step-by-step process tool for visitors to easily report a scam.
+deck: USAGov’s usability (UX) team developed a step-by-step process for visitors to easily report a scam.
 Here are 5 things the team learned from performing usability testing on the tool.
-summary: USAGov’s usability (UX) team developed a step-by-step process tool for visitors to easily report a scam.
+summary: USAGov’s usability (UX) team developed a step-by-step process for visitors to easily report a scam.
 Here are 5 things the team learned from performing usability testing on the tool.
 # See all topics at https://digital.gov/topics
 topics:
   - usability